The world of 3D game development services and modeling is dominated by Maya and Blender (well, we’ve just asked 3ds Max to take a break for a while).

 This is indeed one of the differences, but not in all cases it is decisive (ironic chuckles from freebie lovers).

-Let’s look at the pros and cons of these programs and finally put an end to this endless debate about which software is better.
+Now, let’s look at the pros and cons of these programs and finally put an end to this endless debate about which software is better.

 Blender: Good Friend of the Newbies